heyqule/enemy_race_manager/Mod-Compatibility.md

 - It removed map_gen_settings and causes startup crash.
 This will be fixed in a future release.
 - ERM uses Nauvis as default planet.
 Any mod that hide nauvis may cause unintended behaviours.

+#### Bob Enemies
+- Bob enemies can't spawn under ERM as it replace normal biter spawner & worm during runtime.
+- I'll add a compatibility solution in next feature release.
+- It alters HP of big and behemoth biters.
+Big and behemoth a lot stronger. (will be fix in next feature release)
+- It changed spawner_evolution_factor_health_modifier to 20.
+ERM reverts it back to 10 (default) as it affects balance of ERM spawners.
+- Any mod that spawner_evolution_factor_health_modifier will revert back to 10 when they are enabled with ERM.

 ## CONFLICTED MODS
 These mods usually break many ERM's critical functions or/and cause indirect performance issues.
 Conflict mods may be lifted once it deemed to be compatible.